ImperialLabs/slapi/README.md

 ## Prerequisites

-You need Docker 1.10 or later installed.
+* Docker 1.10 or later
+* Ruby 2.2 or later

 ## Getting started